hackosphere/hackosphere.com/README.md

 # hackosphere.com
-the beacon of the hackosphere
+the beaCON of the hackosphere